AlvaroMS25/vesper/vesper/README.md

 ***

-`Zephyrus` is a command framework which uses slash commands, it mainly offers variable argument parsing.
+`vesper` is a command framework which uses slash commands, it mainly offers variable argument parsing.

 Parsing is done with the `Parse` trait, so users can implement the parsing of their own types.